shade-sdev/ShadeFlixV2/index.md

 3. Place the files from the release in: C:\xampp\htdocs
 4. Run the XAMPP server
 5. Navigate to http://localhost
+6. Edit the .env file with the domain of torrent9 and optionally yggtorrent

+As Kanye West said:

+> We're living the future so
+> the present is our past.

 ### Support or Contact